OKLAHOMA BEEF COUNCIL

 Fifty cents of each checkoff dollar is sent directly to the Cattlemen’s Beef Board; the remaining money is allocated for state beef promotion efforts by the OBC Board of Directors.
 The Board is comprised of representatives who are appointed by agricultural organizations within the state or by the Chairman of the Oklahoma House and Senate Agriculture Committees.

-Since 1974, Melody Varner with her husband, Sam, have worked to meet the ever changing needs of cattlemen and cattle buyers through their company, Varner and Varner, an livestock dealer firm based in Bristow, Oklahoma.
-In addition to owning and managing Varner and Varner, Melody is also heavily involved in the Varner family sale barn, Mid-America Stockyards.
-Melody and Sam have proudly raised their two children, Pokey and Skye, in the cattle business, as well–naturally engraining the skills, values and hard work ethic of Oklahoma agriculture.
-Outside of the business, the Varner's stay busy keeping up with their children and grandchildren.
-Sam and Melody have five granddaughters who are actively involved in the family business, as well as, showing sheep and pigs in 4-H and FFA, and playing sports.
+Since 1974, Melody Varner and her family have worked to meet the ever changing needs of cattlemen and cattle buyers through their company, Varner and Varner, an livestock dealer firm based in Bristow, Oklahoma.
+In addition to owning and managing Varner and Varner, Melody and her family were heavily involved in the Varner family sale barn, Mid-America Stockyards for more than 50 years.
+Melody and her husband, Sam, proudly raised their two children, Pokey and Skye, in the cattle business, as well–naturally engraining the skills, values and hard work ethic of Oklahoma agriculture.
+Outside of the business, Melody is busy keeping up with her children and grandchildren.
+She has five granddaughters who are actively involved in the family business, as well as, showing sheep and pigs in 4-H and FFA, and playing sports.

 Melody believes the checkoff program is vitally important to the longevity and sustainability of the beef industry.
 In a world of false information and fad "health trends" people in the cattle business need to be united in their effort to protect our industry and stand up against misinformation and inaccurate data that is used against the beef industry in an effort to stop production ag in the United States.